Greece: still a great place to kitesurf

 1. Kitesurfing Area Requirements:

 b.
 KS area must be away from airports and especially from landing – taking off flight paths.
-Civil Aviation Authority shall take all the needed actions if needed solving local conflicts.
+Civil Aviation Authority shall take all the needed actions, if needed, to solve local conflicts.

 c.
-KS area must be at list 1 nautical mile away from ports, marinas and fishing shelters.
-This distance may be reduced to 500 meters because of the specificity of the Greek coast with a decision of the local authorities.
+KS area must be at least 1 nautical mile away from ports, marinas, and fishing shelters.
+This distance may be reduced to 500 meters because of the specificity of the Greek coast, which is decided by the local authorities.

 a.
 Helmet